 BHS is committed to follow the policies that have been established.
 Staff are required to meet their 7 hours of cultural awareness training hours per evaluation year.
 We have established a series of policies that underscore our commitment and practice, including the requirement for each staff to be evaluated on CLAS standards in their annual performance evaluation.
-In-person trainings were halted in March 2020 due to COVID-19 safety protocols.
-In order to support staff access to CLAS material, BHS distributed information on webinar, on-line trainings, and videos which qualify for CLAS hours.
-This expansion lead to the development of a CLAS Education Plan Policy which outlines these content types (trainings, webinars, etc.) which staff can access for completion of CLAS Hours.
+To support staff access to CLAS material, BHS distributed information on webinar, on-line trainings, and videos which qualify for CLAS hours.
+This expansion led to the development of a CLAS Education Plan Policy which outlines these content types (trainings, webinars, etc.) which staff can access for completion of CLAS Hours.
 BH Leadership distributed an All-Staff Memo in April 2020 that ensures staff that they are allotted time during their work schedule to complete the required seven hours of CLAS trainings annually.
+An updated CLAS Educational policy was released in December 2022.